JakubGrotha/shopApp/README.md

 Make sure you have Docker Desktop (or Colima) installed and running if you're not using Linux

+#### JWT

+This application uses JWT authentication.
+In order to test it you need to create a `.env` file in the root folder and specify an appropriate `SECRET_KEY` value

 #### Authentication

 Before you can test any of the endpoints in the `order`, `product` or `promocode` packages, you first need to create an account.
 You can use any credentials, for example: